bersogga/terraform-azurerm-function-app-consumption/README.md

 The environment where the infrastructure is deployed.

 ### release
-The release the deploy is based on
+The release the deploy is based on.

 ### function_version
 The runtime version the function app should have.